Top 22 World’s Biggest And Largest Container Ships in 2024

 These container ships are also considered one of the most technologically advanced containerships in the world.

-The Panama-flagged vessel is 399.9 m long, 61 m wide and has a 33.2 m depth.
-The ship was constructed by Daewoo Shipbuilding and Marine Engineering.
+The Panama-flagged vessel is 399.9 m long, 61 m wide, and 33.2 m deep.
+It was constructed by Daewoo Shipbuilding and Marine Engineering.

 HMM plans to enhance its environmental capabilities by operating newly launched twenty containerships.

-The vessels are basically equipped with a scrubber system in preparation for IMO 2020 environmental regulation.
+The vessels are equipped with a scrubber system in preparation for IMO 2020 environmental regulation.

 In addition, optimised hull design and highly efficient engines are also expected to improve energy efficiency and reduce carbon emissions.